rany2/edge-tts/README.md

 # edge-tts

-Use Microsoft Edge's Online TTS from the Terminal or as a python module.
+Use Microsoft Edge's Online TTS from the terminal or as a python module.
+To install do `pip install edge-tts`.